open-resources/dash_curriculum/tutorial/part5/chapter14.md

 ])
 ```

-Finally, we'll create the `app.py` file and copy over the example code:
+Finally, we'll create the `app.py` file which incorporates all three pages into the app.

+#### app.py
 ```python
 from dash import Dash, html, dcc import dash